Graceanna Lewis: Career

-Scientific endeavors

 Another women who influenced and inspired Lewis was her friend Mary Townsend, the sister of John Kirk Townsend.
 Mary had written a book on insects and Lewis expressed a wish to emulate her.
 During the 1850s Lewis moved to Philadelphia, where she worked closely with a small circle of Quakers who were active in the natural sciences.
 These included Ezra Michener and Vincent Bernard.
 She met one of America's leading ornithologists, John Cassin of the Philadelphia Academy of Natural Sciences, in 1862 and studied ornithology at an advanced level under his tutorship for the next half decade.
 In 1867 Cassin honored his protege with the naming of Icterus graceannae, the White-edged Oriole in Lewis's honor.

 From the middle of the 1860s Lewis began to give private lectures on the field of ornithology in Philadelphia.
 Her area of interest and expertise gradually spread throughout her life to include the broad spectrum of natural history, including plants, animals, and minerals.

 In 1868 Lewis published the book The Natural History of Birds, the first of an anticipated multi-part magnum opus.
 Unfortunately for Lewis, her patron Cassin died in 1869 and she was unable to obtain a teaching position in the field which would enable her to further advance her work.

 Lewis's grand plans were also hampered by the fact that her ideas were seen by publishers as too complicated for a lay audience but not advanced enough for the scientific community.
 As a product of a devout religious upbringing, Lewis was critical of the Charles Darwin's theory of evolution for much of her life, instead positing that God was responsible for an intricate and well ordered universe.
 Only in the 1890s did Lewis come to accept some evolutionary ideas, still seeing the process as part and parcel of a grand theist system.
 Lewis particularly rejected Darwin's idea that random variation was part of the process behind natural selection, arguing instead that evolution was a divinely directed process for the perfection of supernaturally created species.